 Where: Nethy Bridge Games Field, PH25 3DA

 The most distinctive sport in the Games are the five disciplines which make up the Heavy Events.
 Competitions have their origins in the traditional work activities of the Highland Croft and hill.
 The object of tossing the caber is to throw it so that it turns end over end, finishing pointing away from the athlete.
-Other disciplines are the Scots Hammer; Weight thrown for distance and over a bar, Shott Putt and the Tug-o-War.
+Other disciplines are the Scots Hammer; Weight for Distance; Weight over Bar, and Putting the Shot.
 At Abernethy the Tug-o-War is between members of the different Pipe Bands attending.

 Details of Weights Used